marksweissma/numenor/README.md

 ### patterns

-1. One of the core tenants is separation of `IO <> configuration <> Execution` as a result numenor attempts to enable configuration with a focus on development speed.
+1. One of the core tenants is separation of `IO <> Configuration <> Execution` as a result numenor attempts to enable configuration with a focus on development speed.
-This pattern appears often through the use of the `as_factory` utility. `as_factory` uses type inference to decide if it should pass through its argument at runtime, or dispatch out to a _handler_ and return the result.
+This pattern appears often through the use of the `as_factory` utility. `as_factory` uses type inference to decide whether to pass the argument through at runtime or pass the argument(s) to a _handler_ and return the result of the handler.
 What does that look like in practice
 ```python
 @define
 class Config: